IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Configuring Licenses
 --------------------

-On a new installation of Dataverse, users may select from the following licenses or terms:
+On a new Dataverse installation, users may select from the following licenses or terms:

 - CC0 1.0 (default)
 - CC BY 4.0